DataSF/datasf.github.io/academy/_posts/2023-01-10-leveraging-the-city-s-open-data.md

 ---
 layout: course
-title: Leveraging the City's Open Data (Open)
+title: Leveraging the City's Open Data [OPEN]
 description: >-
   This course helps you unlock features of the City's open data portal to improve your own data workflows.